 There are also myriad ways these internal disruptions can spill out into the public and affect your organization in a very negative and damaging way.

-But there is one thing you can do to mitigate risk—and that is to test your Kronos WFM solution before any change is moved to production.
+But there is one thing you can do to mitigate risk—and that is to test your UKG WFM solution before any change is moved to production.

-Testing is a critical aspect of your Kronos WMF system implementation.
-Failing to perform sufficient testing could lead to significant negative consequences for your organization’s day to day operations for which you are ultimately accountable.
+Testing is a critical aspect of your UKG Dimensions WFM system implementation.
+Failing to perform sufficient testing could lead to significant negative consequences for your organization’s day-to-day operations for which you are ultimately accountable.

 Failure to adequately prepare for the testing phase of your initiative may also negatively impact your project timelines and budget (for which you are also ultimately accountable).